9 Major Reasons for Bad Gas Mileage

 Fault in the Fuel Pump

-It’s a no-brainer to assume that fuel efficiency also depends on the fuel delivery issues.
-The function of a fuel pump is to pump oil from the gas tank to the fuel injectors.
 A damaged or dirty pump won’t be able to supply an adequate amount of oil to the engine, resulting in less fuel efficiency.
 Not replacing the pump will lead to the engine’s idling, making explosive sounds, and stalling.

 Clogged Fuel Injectors and Air Filters

-Clogged fuel injectors and air filters are one of the excessive fuel consumption causes.
-The injectors do the job of supplying oil to the engine.
 When they become dirty, the engine loses power and starts stalling now and then, leading to eating up more fuel than necessary.
 Similarly, air filters help with combustion by letting an adequate amount of air into the engine.
-A dirty air filter will hamper the combustion process and increase the burning of fuel.
-The solutions to these problems are to replace or clean these components.

 Spark Plug Issues

-The function of spark plugs is to ignite the air/fuel mixture in the combustion chamber, which creates the ignition needed to start a vehicle.
 Damaged or dirty plugs will lead to an engine misfire.
 The engine will show poor performance and there will be a big drop in the gas mileage.

 >> Looking for a used car in good condition from Japan?
 Click here <<

-Defective Mass Airflow Sensor
+Defective Mass Air Flow Sensor

 It measures the amount of air supplied to the fuel injection system.
 The ECU collects that information and adjusts the right amount of air to be delivered to the engine.
-A malfunctioning sensor will lead to bad gas mileage.
+A malfunctioning sensor will lead to decreased gas mileage.

 Stuck Caliper or Shoe